craighulme/Vortex2plus2/README.md

 Vortex2+2 is an extension for [vortex](https://vortex.towerstats.com/) to add many more features Please join the [Vortex2+2 & AIS discord server](https://discord.gg/3Rphp3duKR) to get early releases and sneak peaks, and submit suggestions for vortex2+2 and AIS!

+*This project is independently developed and is not a fork of Vortex+/VortexPro.*
+*The owner of Vortex+/VortexPro is known for harassing people and spreading misinformation about Vortex2+2*

+Credits:
+- Search engine originally created by enk, modified and used with permission

 current features are:
 - Clean custom dark ui
 - Map loader